 We are conscious of giving Cab all the knowledge we can; if he scans the sky in the day looking for the moon, we explain the reason why he won’t see it.
 If he points to a tree, we tell him the type of tree it is.
 We find that sharing these extra descriptors is no different than the detail his teachers go into each day in the classroom and makes him more likely to ask additional questions and stay excited about what he is learning.

-I, for one, am excited for the warm weather months.
-While the summer heat is not my favorite, I can’t wait to give Cab even more chances to explore the outdoors this year.
-Going to the beach, renting a lake house, visiting local outdoor fairs are all adventures I get to experience as new again through the eyes of my outdoor-loving toddler.
+I, for one, can’t wait to give Cab even more chances to explore the outdoors.
+Visiting local outdoor fairs, renting a lake house, and going to the beach, are all adventures I get to experience as new again through the eyes of my outdoor-loving toddler.

 I am Aili, a first-time mom and lover of cloth diapers and cute baby fashion.
 As an avid bargain shopper who will stand in line to snag the right deal, if I’m not searching out an outfit for my little man, you can find me in the home décor.
 I am excited to share with you all my mishaps and successes as I navigate this thing called parenting.

 Read more from Aili including Transition from the Infant to Toddler Room at Daycare.

 - E-family news: Children & Nature – A Winning Combination